Vipin-P1/patient-demographics-billing-admissions-dashboard/README.md

 ## Objective

-This Tableau storyboard provides a comprehensive view of patient demographics, billing patterns, and hospital admission trends.
-It is designed to support healthcare managers, hospital administrators, and insurance analysts in understanding patient population characteristics, identifying high-cost conditions, and optimising resource allocation across admissions and insurance providers.
-By integrating patient-level, insurance, and medical condition data, the storyboard enables decision-makers to explore patterns, uncover cost drivers, and better understand patient care dynamics.
+This Tableau storyboard was created to provide a comprehensive view of patient demographics, billing patterns, and hospital admission trends.
+The project aims to support healthcare managers, hospital administrators, and insurance analysts in understanding patient population characteristics, identifying high-cost conditions, and optimising resource allocation across admissions and insurance providers.

-The storyboard is composed of three interconnected dashboards, each highlighting complementary aspects of healthcare analytics: demographics, billing, and admission analysis.
-Together, they create a holistic perspective of hospital operations, supporting strategic and operational planning.
+The storyboard consists of three interconnected dashboards, each focusing on complementary aspects of healthcare analytics: demographics, billing, and admission analysis.
+By integrating patient-level, insurance, and medical condition data, the dashboards allow decision-makers to explore patterns, identify cost drivers, and understand patient care dynamics.

 ---